Dan Levy collects a Golden Globe for Schitt’s Creek

 What next for Dan Levy?

-After the Emmy-high of Schitt’s Creek, and an appearance in Happiest Season, the good news is that we can expect a lot more to come from the creative powerhouse that is Dan Levy.
+After the awards success of Schitt’s Creek, and an appearance in Happiest Season, the good news is that we can expect a lot more to come from the creative powerhouse that is Dan Levy.

 Dan has signed a big deal with ABC Studios, working on a range of projects.
 Is it too much to hope for a Moira Rose spin-off?